 Animal agriculture is the largest customer for the U.S. soybean and corn industries, and red meat exports are critical to the viability of animal agriculture in the United States.
 Soybean and corn producers recognize the importance of red meat exports to their own profitability, and are strong supporters of USMEF.
-About 9 percent of USMEF’s total funding comes from the soybean checkoff and about 6 percent comes from the corn checkoff.
+About 8% of USMEF’s total funding comes from the soybean checkoff and about 7% from the corn checkoff.

 Every pound of U.S. pork exported represents the utilization of about 0.91 pounds of U.S. soybean meal.
 Every pound of U.S. beef exported represents the utilization of about 2.6 pounds of U.S. feedgrains.